Skokoo/ImCurvin/README.md

 ImCurvin is an open-source web security auditing and penetration testing tool designed to automate environment misconfiguration detection, track exposed configuration blueprints, and probe backend vulnerabilities.

-Detailed information regarding the modes can be found at https://github.com/Skokoo/ImCurvin/blob/main/Mode.md
+Detailed information regarding ImCurvin can be found at https://github.com/Skokoo/ImCurvin/blob/main/Mode.md

 This project was engineered and debugged entirely on a smartphone using Termux.